-The IHO DCDB currently accepts CSB contributions through a network of Trusted Nodes (Figure 2).
+The DCDB currently accepts CSB contributions through a network of Trusted Nodes (Figure 2).
 An IHO DCDB Trusted Node is an approved organisation or individual who systematically receives CSB data collected by vessels or other platforms and delivers them to the IHO DCDB.
-Trusted Nodes may assist the mariner by providing access to data logging or transmission equipment, providing technical support to vessels, downloading data from data loggers, and providing the information to the IHO DCDB.
-The IHO DCDB works with each Trusted Node to standardise metadata and data formats and define data delivery requirements.
+Trusted Nodes may assist the mariner by providing access to data logging or transmission equipment, providing technical support to vessels, downloading data from data loggers, and providing the information to the DCDB.
+The DCDB works with each Trusted Node to standardise metadata and data formats and define data delivery requirements.
 This model normalises data contributions and minimises the requirements and effort for mariners.

-The concept of 'Trusted Node' came from the understanding that it would not be feasible for every individual CSB data contributor to approach the IHO DCDB to discuss their data exchange individually and be expected to learn about data formats, how to formulate metadata, how to establish a data transfer, etc. At the same time, grouping a number of CSB data contributors from a same geographic area or sector could allow for a central coordinator (i.e, Trusted Node) to motivate, incentivise and provide feedback - e.g., a visualisation of the group's contributed data.
+The concept of 'Trusted Node' came from the understanding that it would not be feasible for every individual CSB data contributor to approach the DCDB to discuss their data exchange individually and be expected to learn about data formats, how to formulate metadata, how to establish a data transfer, etc.

-14iho.int/uploads/user/Inter-Regional%20Coordination/CSBWG/MISC/B-12_2020_EN_Acceptance_of_CSB_Data_in_NWJ_v3.0.pdf
+&lt;sup>14iho.int/uploads/user/Inter-Regional%20Coordination/CSBWG/MISC/B-12\2020\EN\Acceptance\of\CSB\Data\in\NWJ\v3.0.pdf